jdtournier/terminal_graphics/README.md

 To work, this requires a sixel-capable terminal, such as:
 - on Linux: wezterm, xterm, mlterm
-- on macOS: iTerm2
+- on macOS: wezterm, iTerm2
-- on Windows: minTTY
+- on Windows: wezterm, minTTY, Windows Terminal (preview)

 ## Usage